Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 * Zookeeper files reside in `$XAP_HOME/work/manager/zookeeper`
 * REST API is started on [localhost:8090](http://localhost:8090)

+Note that the local manager was designed for developers working on their own machine, hence it binds to `localhost`, and is not accessible from other machines.
+If you're interested in starting a single manager and accessing it from other hosts, use the procedure described in **High Availability** below with a single host.

 # High Availability

 In a production environment, you'll probably want a cluster of managers on multiple hosts, to ensure high availability.
 You'll need 3 machines (odd number is required to ensure quorum during network partitions).
 For examplem, suppose you’ve selected machines alpha, bravo and charlie to host the managers: